 Gastric cancer staging is routinely performed using the TNM staging system.
-This article is based on the 7th edition of the TNM classification of malignant tumours.
+This article is based on the 7th edition of the TNM classification of malignant tumors.

 TNM staging (7th edition)

-T1a: tumour invades the lamina propria and or muscularis mucosae
+T1a: tumor invades the lamina propria and or muscularis mucosae

 Gastric lymph node stations were originally divided into 16 groups proposed by the Japanese Research Society for Gastric Cancer in 1963.